artizen-fund/seasons-contracts/README.md

 - `submissionCount`: Total number of submissions
 - `seasonCount`: Total number of seasons
 - `protocolWallet`: Address where protocol fees are sent
-- `treasuryWallet`: Address where treasury fees are sent
-- `treasurySplitPercentage`: Percentage split for treasury fees
-- `artistFeePercentage`: Percentage of the token price as artist royalty
 - `tokenPrice`: Price of each token
 - `isShutdown`: Flag indicating if the contract is shut down
 - `latestTokenID`: Latest token ID used for minting